pvachon/gm1356/README.md

 ```

 You can simply build the tool by invoking `make` in the source directory.
 The
-output file, called `splread` is invoked with a configuration file.
-A sample
+output file, called `splread` is invoked with the appropriate command line
+arguments.

+For information on invoking the binary, run `splread` with the `-h` command
+line argument.

+## I want to run this automatically!

+You can install the included `systemd` units as a user.
+There are two required
+units - one for a FIFO that `splread` will feed its messages to, and one for
+the `splread` service itself.
+Edit them both to ensure the paths to the FIFO,
+the `EnvironmentFile` and the service `ExecStart` make sense for your machine.

+Ediut the contents of the environment file to match your use case.
+There is a
-configuration file is included in the distributoin, and is called
+sample `splread.env` file included in the source code distribution.

-`splread.json`.
+Once you've done that, copy or link the files to `~/.config/systemd/user/` and
+invoke:
+ * `systemctl --user daemon-reload`
+ * `systemctl --user start splread.service`;

+You should be good to go.
+Any status or error messages from `splread` will go
+to the journal for later consumption.

 ## I keep having to run this as `root`!!1